bharath-acchu/Udacity-Projects/README.md

 # Udacity-Projects
-These projects are part of Udacity Data Analyst Nanodegree
+These projects are part of Udacity Data Analyst Nanodegree Programme